VladPetriv/tg_scanner/README.md

 - APP_HASH = Telegram app hash
 - PHONE = Telegram phone number
 - PASSWORD = Password to telegram

-### PostgreSQL:

-- DATABASE_URL = You can also use it for describe PostgreSQL path
-- MIGRATIONS_PATH = Path to file with migrations

 ### Firebase: